 If you are a light packer and don’t need the extra space initially, it’s comforting to know that you can do some shopping whilst travelling, without having to worry that you won’t have room in your backpack.
 You should have seen how much cheese I managed to bring back from France on a recent trip!

-They are perforated to save weight and to allow air to circulate, which is especially handy when facing the infamous Southeast Asian heat for the first time!
+They are perforated to save weight and to allow air to circulate, which is especially handy when facing the tropical heat during your travels!

-The hip straps are very well padded, comfy have a good sized pocket on each side.
+The hip straps are well-padded and have a good-sized pocket on each side.
 There is plenty of room for your passport, change, wallet and phone in these should you need to use them.

 If hip straps aren’t for you, they can be removed by undoing the velcro attachments.
 When I am using my Setout Divide as an everyday pack I do not have the hip belt on at all but as soon as I go travelling, I reattach it knowing that I will be thankful for the extra pockets and support offered.

-If you end up checking in your Tortuga at the airport or carrying the pack on top of a roller suitcase, the shoulder straps can be tucked away to prevent them being tangled on anything.
+If you end up checking in your Tortuga at the airport or carrying the pack on top of a roller suitcase, the shoulder straps can be tucked away to prevent them from getting tangled on anything.
 This process is super easy and only involves undoing a couple of metal clips.

 Just like all of the best travel backpacks, the Tortuga Setout Divide has a main pocket that opens up like a suitcase.
 Whether you’re staying in cramped dorms or luxury villas, this clamshell opening style makes it super easy to pack and unpack.